 In our case, we decided to support a local project.
 Forests fulfil many climate-protecting functions, which is why we are starting our battle against climate change in the Oberallgäu forests in Bavaria.
 Our project, the Bergwaldprojekt e.V., protects the Bavarian forest with the help of volunteers and experts.

 At the Bergwaldprojekt e.V., about 2,000 people a year work in 51 locations in Germany.
 They plant native species such as silver fir and sycamore maple to create a stable, mixed mountain forest.
 The initiative also protects water supplies by acting as a natural filter to clean rainwater.
 With our financial support towards the Bergwaldprojekt we contribute to the success of this project.
-More information about the project can be found here.

 Transparency for each T-Shirt bought and worn

 In partnership with ClimatePartner, we wanted to ensure highest levels of transparency.
 Therefore, you are able to trace the climate neutrality of your SANVT T-Shirt and its carbon offset.
 This can be achieved with clear product labelling that features an ID number and an associated URL for tracking.

 You can use this to trace each individual case of carbon offsetting right down to the last kilogram of CO2.
 You can check the emissions volume yielded by the product, the project used to offset those emissions, and who guarantees the offset.
 This transparent approach, was developed by ClimatePartner and is certified by the technical inspection authority TÜV Austria.

 Climate neutral means that we have calculated the carbon emissions generated during production and offset them via a certified carbon-offset project.

 By selecting a climate-neutral product, you’re actively supporting a climate protection project!